9 bathroom finder apps to download when traveling

 If the urge to run to the bathroom comes out of nowhere and you need a handy app, Flush is the first option, especially if you are traveling, as it has a global database of restrooms.
 The company claims to have more than 200,000 bathrooms, loos, and WC listed.
 If you are in New York, it will be useful.
 If you are in Madrid, you won´t be disappointed.
 If you are in Tokyo, everything works alright.
 If you are in São Paulo, you won’t find the private restrooms of restaurants, for example, but the public ones for sure.
 Besides, it works offline, which is REALLY useful when you are traveling abroad or don´t have the normal internet connection you’re used to.

 Flush uses Google Maps to guide you, has filters to spot places with access to disabled people, and if the bathroom is free, paid, or if it requires a key.
 You can also contribute by informing the app about not listed toilets, increasing the database, and helping other users.
+Additionally, Flush has evolved to include augmented reality directions to nearest bathrooms and cleanliness ratings and photos.

-Flush has two versions for iOS: Flush Toiler Finder & Map, which is a free app, and Flush Pro Restroom Finder, which costs 2,29€.
-For Android, it has only a free version.
+Flush has two versions for iOS: Flush Toiler Finder & Map, which is a free app, and Flush Pro Restroom Finder, which costs 1,99€.
+For Android, it has a free version.

 Conclusion: Flush is well-designed, easy-to-use (great UX, guys!), and has a powerful global database that increases by its own users’ activity.
 So we definitely recommend it as an app to have when you travel.